rforbiodatascience24/group_11_project/README.md

 -   **Adj_Chem:** If the patient also received chemotherapy

-The gene expression dataset (Colorectal_Cancer_Gene_Expression_Data.csv) comprises of gene expression levels for the same set of patients.

-This data has been pre-processed and log2 transformed.
-You need not make any further transformations to the data.
+The gene expression dataset (Colorectal_Cancer_Gene_Expression_Data.csv) contains gene expression levels for the same set of patients.
+This data has already been pre-processed and log2 transformed.

-## Presentation

 Link to the project presentation :